 Pass on items through the Re-use Line

-If you have large items at home that you no longer need and are still in good condition, you can have them collected for free by calling the Re-use Line.
+If you have large items at home that you no longer need and are still in good condition, you can have them collected by calling the Re-use Line. *

 Take a look at this short film to see why it's the easiest way to shift large items you no longer need.

 What sort of items can be collected?

 The Re-use Line collects bed frames, mattresses, chests of drawers, bookcases, wardrobes, dressing tables, tables, chairs, sofas, armchairs, washing machines, electric cookers, fridge freezers and bikes.